Warm Hearth is a nation-wide movement in Armenia that provides forever homes for people with special needs.

 - Individuals with disabilities and mental illnesses are even more forgotten than we initially realized both in Armenia and in much of the world.
-They also are of deep value.
+They also are of deep and inherent value.
 What they offer society is a unique way of viewing the world, a tenacious hope, the ability to embrace and be embraced, profound skills and insights and much more.
 To reflect these unique gifts, we are beginning to explore using the phrase diverse abilities to describe our residents.

 - Small is beautiful.
 One of the benefits of being small has been that we can focus on each resident, on their individual needs, and on creating a home life that benefits them.
 Each step we have taken in expanding has been well thought-out.
 This has allowed us to move with confidence toward reaching more individuals like our residents.

 - Endurance, a cultivated love, sheer grace, and a commitment to the value of these individuals are the sustenance of Warm Hearth.

 Where We're Headed

 Individuals with disabilities are still often institutionalized, and stigmatized as dangerous, inhuman, and shameful.
-But the solution we have created in Warm Hearth group home breaks is working.
+But the solution we have created in Warm Hearth group home is working.
 It breaks into what is otherwise a closed system.

 Warm Hearth interrupts the negative interlocking cycles of attitude and injustice by providing an inlet for hope and change on the individual, institutional and national level.